Table of Contents Show

 So, even though it seems like a hefty expense at first, you’ll likely have a great return on investment.

-Overall, the average cost of a detached garage is going to fluctuate concerning many things.
+Overall, the average cost of a detached garage is going to fluctuate depending on many things, such as labor, materials, permits, and regional contractor rates.

 The size of your garage is going to be a key factor in the cost of your garage.
 If you need a larger space, the cost will increase, and vice versa.